top of page

 For the Out on the Ice Series, I was inspired by the 2018 US Women's National Hockey Team winning the gold medal against arch rival Team Canada.
 I'd written hockey stories before, but it had been a while.
 Watching the gold medal game reminded me how much I enjoyed women's hockey, and how much I wanted to write a story set in that world.

 My debut novel, Out on the Ice, was a true Art Imitating Life process.
 I discovered and came to terms with my own bisexuality while writing the story.
 (You can read more about that journey HERE.)
-It's a celebration of found families and letting love into your life.
+It focuses on found families and letting love into your life.
 It also highlights pro women hockey players and the difficulties they face to make a livable wage playing the sport they love.

 Unexpected Goals was actually the first idea I had for the series: a US/Canadian enemies-to-lovers story between former rivals, now teammates.
 There's such a feisty history between these national teams that I couldn't resist forcing a goalie and a goal-scoring forward together to watch the sparks fly!
 This book also explores finding where you belong, a central theme in all my stories.